Winter Solstice This Tuesday Marks The Shortest Day And Lowest Sun In Our Sky

 The impacts here are mostly seen at first as the sun’s rays start shining a little longer each day.
-Eventually, the sun “feels” a little stronger as the Sun’s angle starts to increase and takes less and less time to give us a sunburn.READ MORE: 'Presents For Pets' Drive To Help Dogs, Cats In Miami-Dade Shelter
+Eventually, the sun “feels” a little stronger as the Sun’s angle starts to increase and takes less and less time to give us a sunburn.READ MORE: Two Taken Into Custody After Brawl Breaks Out At Miami International Airport’s Gate H8

 The solstice is experienced worldwide.
 Here in the northern hemisphere, it marks the point when the sun reaches its most southerly point.
 We will experience our shortest day, the sun comes up at 7:03 AM Tuesday and sets at 5:34 PM.
 From that day on our daylight time increases all the way to the summer solstice in June.
-The increase is just a second or two at first, but really picks up speed (or in this case time) closer to the equinox in March.READ MORE: Miami Fire Rescue Helps Christmas Come Early For Boy Who Lost Mother In House Fire
+The increase is just a second or two at first, but really picks up speed (or in this case time) closer to the equinox in March.READ MORE: CBS4's Neighbors 4 Neighbors, Viewers Help Family Left Homeless After Fire

 You can experience the changes around the solstice all around you.
 Not only will the sunrise occur earlier and set later, but the sun’s rays will start to move as well.
 Any south-facing windows that get hit with sunshine this time of year will start to see less of it over the next few months as the sun appears higher and higher in the sky each day.

 There is a lag in how our temperatures react to the change in the season.
-On Average highs and lows continue to drop a few degrees until they are at their lowest points in mid-January to early February.MORE NEWS: Amid COVID Surge, Omicron Variant, Long Lines For Testing
+On Average highs and lows continue to drop a few degrees until they are at their lowest points in mid-January to early February.MORE NEWS: 5th Grader Isabella Velasquez’s Rendition Of National Anthem Rocked Hard Rock Stadium

 Winter begins Tuesday, December 21 at 10:58 AM EST.